Like many developers I am also in search of a perfect development environment!

 We have had many instances where things behaved differently on different OSes and wasted hours to troubleshoot.
-But this is very hard to explain to some managers and IT teams!
+But this is very hard to explain to some managers and IT people!
 A minimum development machine for someone like me must be a Mac or a Linux.

 In absence of any other choice I decided to run Linux on a VM so installed Fedora on Virtualbox and gave it 160 GB disk, 24 GB ram and 2 monitors.
 It is working like a charm and I am really happy about the setup.
 I have loaded all my development tools such as IDE, Docker, etc. into the VM and use Window host for VPN, some email checking and Office document editing only when difficult in the VM.

-So far this is working really good although I had few issues initially with setting up the networking right but at the end I have a polished development environment that I can use a real bash natively (Not a Window 10 cheat bash!)
+So far this is working really good although I had few issues initially with setting up the networking right but at the end I have a polished development environment and I can use a real bash natively (Not a Window 10 cheat bash!)